mimiMonads/vixeny_examples/bun/readme.md

 This project demonstrates the usage of Vixeny, a web handler for Bun, It shows various use cases of Vixeny like handling parameters, queries, headers, requests, responses, serving static files.

+## Infromation

+Please go to `main.ts` to see the full description and specification.

 ### Installing